LAST UPDATED 1/8/19

 Ants move into your car to search for one thing— food!
-Discovering a trail of ants in your car can evoke alarm and panic.
-But it is important to note that it is highly improbable ants are entering your vehicle with intentions of moving in.
-Instead of looking for a new habitat, ants are simply searching for one thing, and one thing only…and that’s food.
+Discovering a trail of ants in your car can immediately evoke alarm and panic.
+But it is important to note that it is highly improbable ants are entering your vehicle with intentions of moving in permanently.
+Instead of looking for a new habitat, ants are simply searching for one thing and one thing only…and that’s food.

 If there is not a food source in your car, it is likely the ants will move out because their search was unsuccessful.
 However, if a food source is discovered, different tactics need to be taken.
-Simply removing the food source may be difficult.
+One would think that getting rid of the food would work and get rid of the ants in your car.
+However, once ants are inside your car, simply removing the food source may be difficult.

 What type of ants are in my car?

 While it is not vital, it may be beneficial to correctly identify the type of ants in your car.
 There are many types of ants, and different ants require different methods of eviction.
 An accurate identification may be achieved with your own research, or it may be best to contact your local pest control expert for guidance.

 Now, how to get rid of ants in car?

 We have determined there is an ant problem in your car.
 Now, it is important to identify and rid the food source.
 This could be anything from an old candy wrapper, a single Chick-fil-a french fry, or an empty Red Bull can.

 Follow these tips to get rid of ants in the car: